elliotchance/bento/README.md

 multiply a and b into c     # c = a * b divide a and b into c       # c = a / b
 ```

+Note: Be careful with `subtract` as the operands are in the reverse order of the
+others.

 ## Functions (Custom Sentences)